karmaniverous/blog/collections/_posts/2023-01-10-a-modern-agile-project-manifesto.md

 ### Sprint Structure

-Each two-week Sprint is framed by a the following meeting structure.
+Each two-week Sprint is framed by the following meeting structure.

 <style>
   table.sprint-structure td {